 WHAT IS SPORTS ANALYTICS?

-Sports analytics refers to the use of data and advanced statistics to measure performance and make informed decisions, in other to gain a competitive sports advantage.
+Sports analytics refers to the use of data and advanced statistics to measure performance and make informed decisions, in order to gain a competitive sports advantage.
 Sports analytics, when properly applied, can yield tremendous competitive advantages to a team or an individual.

 As technology continues to advance, data collection becomes more complex and the amount of available data grows, so does our ability to measure and improve performance.
 This data expansion has led to the development of advanced statistics and performance optimization.